Disease Guide ·Diabetes ·2026

 Diabetes Coverage Basics

-Most policies cover diabetes diagnosis and treatment — including insulin, syringes, and monitoring.
-The standard 14-day illness waiting period applies.
-Emergency treatment for diabetic ketoacidosis (DKA) is also covered under most plans.
-Initial stabilization and ongoing management are typically covered.
+Most policies cover diabetes diagnosis, insulin, syringes, and monitoring.
+Standard 14-day illness waiting period applies.
+Diabetic ketoacidosis (DKA) emergency care typically covered.
+Initial stabilization and ongoing management are usually included.

 Red flag · Chronic condition